dtcenter/MET/met/docs/Users_Guide/reformat_point.rst

 3. The **output_filename** argument is the name of the output NetCDF file to be written.

 4. The **-field** string argument is a string that defines the data to be regridded.
 It may be used multiple times.
-If **-adp** option is given (for AOD data from GOES16/17), the name consists with the variable name from the input data file and the variable name from ADP data file (for example, “AOD_Smoke” or “AOD_Dust”: getting AOD variable from the input data and applying smoke or dust variable from ADP data file).
+If **-adp** option is given (for AOD data from GOES16/17), the name consists with the variable name from the input data file and the variable name from ADP data file (for example, "AOD_Smoke" or "AOD_Dust": getting AOD variable from the input data and applying smoke or dust variable from ADP data file).

 Optional arguments for point2grid